GAIA-X4PLC-AAD/environment-model-asset-example/asset/README.md

-# Example environmental model for test field Lower Saxony
+# Example Environmental Model for TestfeldNiedersachsen

 Motorway section of the test field Lower Saxony with 2000x2000m size with 1x1 tiles.